iliketocode2/Lego-Spike-Test-Rig/README.md

 |:---:|:---:|:---:|
 |![130_1x](https://github.com/user-attachments/assets/fddae056-db02-40d4-b702-33e7c25be732)|||
 > [!IMPORTANT]
 > 1. In order to build the kit, a single SPIKE PRIME is necessary for the majority of the parts.
-However, certain pieces (ex: 2780 pin) require additional kits to complete the rig.
+HOWEVER, certain pieces (ex: 2780 pin) require additional kits to complete the rig.
 > 2. Some pieces listed above may not be the exact color available in the SPIKE PRIME kit.
 Pay attention to the part numbers.

 ### Completed Build: